Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Results

 The average scores for each Godspeed question for each condition are shown in Figure \ref{masterbar}.
-The Orchestral condition had the highest overall average, at 3.86, while the Native condition averaged 2.97 and the Robotic at 2.59.
+The Orchestra condition had the highest overall average, at 3.86, while the Native condition averaged 2.97 and the Robotic at 2.59.
 In Bartneck \citep{bartneck2009measurement}, the individual questions A-X are grouped into five categories: Anthropomorphism: A-E, Animacy: F-K, Likeability: L-P, Perceived Intelligence: Q-U, and Perceived Safety: V-X. A repeated measures ANOVA with Bonferroni correction was performed to study the effect of each sound condition on each of the five Godspeed categories of Anthropomorphism, Likeability, Animacy, Perceived Safety, and Perceived Intelligence.
 For each category, considering the responses for all three tasks, we looked for statistically significant effects of sound condition with a p $< 0.01$; we found these effects statistically significant for each Godspeed category. $\eta_{p}^{2}$ values were as follows: Anthropomorphism 0.557, Animacy 0.463, Likeability 0.651, Perceived Safety 0.194, and Perceived Intelligence 0.084.
+We did not find that the group who had previously worked with the robot had statistically significant differences in their survey responses from the group who had not worked with the robot.

 Participants were invited to write additional comments at the end of the experiment.
-Two participants commented on the Orchestral condition: ``[I] love the Orchestra Music Mode'' and ``the orchestral sounds played by the robot feel much more welcoming and the mechanical sounds produced by when the robot moves it's arms -- producing a sort of drill sounds seems a bit sharp.''
+Two participants commented on the Orchestra condition: ``[I] love the Orchestra Music Mode'' and ``the orchestral sounds played by the robot feel much more welcoming and the mechanical sounds produced by when the robot moves it's arms -- producing a sort of drill sounds seems a bit sharp.''
 Others commented on the Robotic condition: ``On the robotic sounds version, I liked some sounds (driving) but hated others (arm) and so my opinion of it was conflicted'' and ``Robotic sounds remind me of a rainforest''.
 One participant noted that they would have liked to see the sounds continue without the movement: ``For both sound modes, it seemed a little odd how the sound would stop during temporary pauses in motion (e.g. between joint path segments, there were noticeable breaks in the sound).
 I feel the impressions from the sounds would have been stronger if they were more persistent while the robot was operating.''